svilupp/svilupp.github.io/scratchpad/rag_part2_ragtools.md

 ````

-## Evaluate this Q&A pair

-Let's evaluate this QA item with a "judge model" (often GPT-4 is used as a judge).
+### Judging a Q&A Pair

+So let's say we use this Q&A pair to evaluate our system, we plug this Question into `airag` and get a new answer back.
+But how do we know it's good?

+We use a "judge model" (like GPT-4) for evaluation (we extract a `final_rating`):

 ````julia
 # Note: that we used the same question, but generated a different context and answer via `airag`